 We encourage you to watch Adichie’s talk “The Danger of the Single Story,” and to note your reactions and reflections.
 What single stories have you held or heard in your work/volunteerism/studies?
 Who and what do these stories promote and privilege?
 Are they advancing justice?
 Are they uplifting those who are marginalized?
 Are they inspiring new possibilities for equity and liberation?

-In pursuit of challenging the prevailing story about the people we serve, the League is very excited to host Trabian Shorters, the founder of BMe, as the keynote speaker at our annual policy forum on November 12.
+In pursuit of challenging the prevailing story about the people we serve, the League was very excited to host Trabian Shorters, the founder of BMe, as the keynote speaker at our 2019 annual policy forum.
 Often in the nonprofit world, we define people by the problems they face and their lack of resources and capacity to address them.
 Mr. Shorters offers us a more empowering alternative in asset framing—defining people by their strengths and aspirations.
 For a better understanding of how this shift in perspective works, we invite you to read this blog post.

 Do these ideas have you rethinking your approach to advocacy on behalf of families with low incomes and communities of color?
 They’re certainly prompting us here at the League to reimagine how we conduct and present our research and engage with Michigan communities and policymakers.
-We ask you to hold asset framing as a central theme in your mind as we complete the final week of the Challenge, and to join us at our forum next week.
-You’ll hear Trabian Shorters’ compelling talk, have the chance to workshop some of his concepts in relation to your own work and connect with others acting to combat racism across the state.
+We ask you to hold asset framing as a central theme in your mind as we complete the final week of the Challenge.

 White supremacy is perpetuated through the definition of European-based knowledge systems and cultural markers as advanced, rational and objective.
 This allows White people to believe their perspectives are complete and accurate, and their decisions driven by logic and evidence.
 In contrast, the philosophies, cultures and science of people of color are portrayed as subjective, emotional and driven by mythology.
 Of course, this is merely a cover that Whites have used for centuries to justify the oppression of people of color in favor of their own self-interest.
 For a deeper look at how dominant groups exploit the concepts of knowledge and truth to maintain power, check out the work of sociologist and Black feminist thought leader Patricia Hill Collins.